-He never lost his love of flying – later he kept several planes at the nearby Angwin–Parrett Field and would often fly people over the Napa Valley – he also owned and flew an aerobatics airplane.
-Several photographs he took from one of his planes used to hang in the tasting room – with birds eye views of the several Burgess vineyard properties.
-We first met Tom many years ago; he led a very full life in addition to his contributions to the Napa Valley wine world – he died in early 2017.
+He never lost his love of flying and later kept several planes at the nearby Angwin–Parrett Field and would often fly people over Napa Valley.
+He also owned and flew an aerobatics airplane.
+Several photographs he took from one of his planes used to hang in the tasting room with bird’s eye views of the several Burgess vineyard properties.
+We first met Tom many years ago; he led a very full life in addition to his contributions to Napa Valley wine world – he died in early 2017.

 In September 2020 Burgess Cellars sold to Lawrence Wine Estates, overseen by Memphis based Gaylon Lawrence Jr., a principal investor in one of the country’s largest agricultural businesses, The Lawrence Group (based in Arkansas).
 And the other owner of record in the sale was Carlton McCoy – Master Sommelier and current CEO of Heitz Cellar.